Treatment Options

 - Brincidofovir is a prodrug of cidofovir; brincidofovir and cidofovir should not be administered concurrently

-- BLACK BOX WARNINGS for renal impairment and neutropenia
+- BOXED WARNING for renal impairment and neutropenia

 - Contraindicated in patients with severe renal impairment, those receiving potentially nephrotoxic agents, and those with hypersensitivity to cidofovir or severe hypersensitivity to probenecid or other sulfa-containing medications